JKamboj28/pep-tipbot/README.md

-# PEP TipBot for Telegram (minimal, like Shic TipBot)
+# PEP TipBot for Telegram

 Commands implemented:
 - `/start` — Initialize your account and show available commands